-- 4.9.9 In situations where the financial institution is further economically exposed (i.e. beyond the guarantee for the difference) to the underlying security or cash in the transaction a further exposure equal to the full amount of the security or cash must be included in the EM. - 4.9.10 Where, in addition to the conditions in paragraphs 4.9.5 to 4.9.8, a financial institution acting as an agent in an SFT does not provide an indemnity or guarantee to any of the involved parties, the financial institution is not exposed to the SFT and therefore need not recognize those SFTs in its EM.

-4.10 Off-Balance Sheet Exposures

-- 4.10.1 OBS items include commitments (such as liquidity facilities), whether or not unconditionally cancellable, direct credit substitutes, acceptances, standby letters of credit and trade letters of credit. - 4.10.2 To determine the exposure amount of off-balance sheet exposures for the purposes of the leverage ratio, the CCFs set out in Appendix 3 must be applied to the notional amount.
+- 4.9.8 A financial institution acting as agent in an SFT and providing an indemnity or guarantee to a customer or counterparty will be considered eligible for the exceptional treatment set out in paragraph 4.9.6 only if the financial institution's exposure to the transaction is limited to the guaranteed difference between the value of the security or cash its customer has lent and the value of the collateral the borrower has provided. - 4.9.9 In situations where the financial institution is further economically exposed (i.e. beyond the guarantee for the difference) to the underlying security or cash in the transaction a further exposure equal to the full amount of the security or cash must be included in the EM. - 4.9.10 Where, in addition to the conditions in paragraphs 4.9.6 to 4.9.9, a financial institution acting as an agent in an SFT does not provide an indemnity or guarantee to any of the involved parties, the financial institution is not exposed to the SFT and therefore need not recognize those SFTs in its EM. - 4.10 Off-Balance Sheet Exposures - 4.10.1 OBS items include commitments (such as liquidity facilities), whether or not unconditionally cancellable, direct credit substitutes, acceptances, standby letters of credit and trade letters of credit. - 4.10.2 To determine the exposure amount of off-balance sheet exposures for the purposes of the leverage ratio, the CCFs set out in Appendix 3 must be applied to the notional amount.